Expert Insights

 Creating Social Impact With AI

-by Ashish Srivastava, Sector Head, Artificial Intelligence and Digital Lab, Centre for Study of Science, Technology and Policy, Bengaluru Artificial Intelligence (AI) is a transformational technology with the potential to arrive at solutions to the most complex problems.
-The use of AI in sectors such as genetic modelling and drug discovery have been reported to…
+Creating Social Impact With AI by Ashish Srivastava, Sector Head, Artificial Intelligence and Digital Lab, Centre for Study of Science, Technology and Policy, Bengaluru Artificial Intelligence (AI) is a transformational technology with the potential to arrive at solutions to the most complex problems.
+The use of AI in sectors such as genetic modelling and drug discovery…

 Keep reading